-Giving Insights® is the new name for the monthly Podcast Series produced by Strategic Philanthropy, Ltd. Every month the series will address important issues facing our communities and the world.
+Giving Insights® is the monthly podcast series produced by Strategic Philanthropy, Ltd. Every month the series will address important issues facing our communities and the world.
 There will be conversations with thought leaders and change-makers who explore what is happening post-Pandemic and what the challenges and opportunities for philanthropy and for all of us are as we navigate a changing landscape.

 The podcast series is available for free on the firm’s website, Apple Podcasts, Google Podcasts, Spotify, or wherever you go to listen to podcasts.

 Episode 11 | Is It Too Late to Do Anything About Climate Change?